Global Forum on the Ethics of AI 2025

 The Forum also featured the launch of various UNESCO initiatives including the Global AI Ethics Observatory and UNESCO AI Ethics Experts without Borders Network.

-Getting AI governance right is one of the most consequential challenges of our time, calling for mutual learning based on the lessons and good practices emerging from the different jurisdictions around the world.
+Getting AI policy right is one of the most consequential challenges of our time, calling for mutual learning based on the lessons and good practices emerging from the different jurisdictions around the world.

 The question is not whether to legislate on AI and converging technologies or not, but how to best do so.
 We need true global coordination and knowledge sharing to build a responsible AI ecosystem that benefits everyone.